 Sincerity, emotion, interiority, naturalness

 Incidentally, Firmin Gémier was also a film actor and director.
 His cinema debut was for Pathé Frères in L'Homme qui assassina/The man who murdered (Henri Andréani, 1913).
 Earlier he had directed a short film for Pathé, Le père Milon/Father Milon (Firmin Gémier, Henry Houry, 1909), an adaptation of a story by Guy de Maupassant about the Franco-Prussian War.
+In 1917 he played Emile Berliac, one of the leads in Abel Gance’s Mater Dolorosa/Sorrowful Mother/The Torture of Silence, opposite Emmy Lynn as Manon Berliac and Armand Tallier as François Rolland.

-In the 1920s he acted in La Branche morte/The dead branch (Giuseppe Guarino, 1926) with Dolly Davis, and played Dr. Porhoet in Rex Ingram’s The Magician (1926), an MGM production shot in Paris and Nice and based on a novel by Somerset Maugham.
+In the 1920s he acted in La Branche morte/The Dead Branch (Giuseppe Guarino, 1926) with Dolly Davis, and played Dr. Porhoet in Rex Ingram’s The Magician (1926), an MGM production shot in Paris and Nice and based on a novel by Somerset Maugham.
 The Magician starred Alice Terry as a female sculptor who has an affair with a surgeon (Iván Petrovich) who saves her.
 However, another doctor and hypnotist (Paul Wegener) is doing experiments for which he needs female blood…

 In the 1930s, Gémier acted in a few sound films.
 First, he was Heinrich Martin in Un homme sans nom/A man without a name (Roger Le Bon, Gustav Ucicky, 1932), based on Balzac’s Le Colonel Chabert.
 Gémier had the lead as a German industrial who 15 years after the war returns to Germany but cannot cope with his identity as he is officially declared dead.
 He changes his name, leaves his wife to his assistant who also has taken over the direction of the firm, and starts a new life.
 A simultaneously made German version of the film, Mensch ohne Nahmen, had Werner Krauss in the lead.

 Gémier also had the lead in the only film he directed himself, Le Simoun (Firmin Gémier, 1933).
 Originally Rex Ingram would have filmed Le Simoun, with exteriors in North Africa and interiors in his studio in Nice.
-After the flop of Ingram's film Baroud, his loss of control at the Nice studio, and his old crew leaving him alone, Rex Ingram quitted the project and film making at all.
+After the flop of Ingram's film Baroud, his loss of control at the Nice studio, and his old crew leaving him alone, Rex Ingram quit the project and filmmaking.
 Le Simoun was released four weeks after Gémier’s death.
 It was not a financial success.
+Then Gémier had his last film part in La Fusée/Grandeur and Decadence (Jacques Natanson, 1933).
+Gémier played Etienne Girbal, a factory owner who loses his wife (Marcelle Géniat) and is ruined because of the crisis, so he has to start all over again.

 In 2004, Nathalie Coutelet stated in the French film historical journal 1895: "Gémier exemplifies the transition made by most theatre artists to cinema at the beginning of the 20th century.
 He participated in silent films, then talkies… taking up certain of his former roles with success.
-An emblematic figure in adapting theatre acting to the cinema, he turned to his usual creative techniques: sincerity, emotion, interiority, naturalness.
+An emblematic figure in adapting theatre acting to the cinema, he turned to his usual creative techniques: sincerity, emotion, interiority, and naturalness.
 The close relationship between the cinema and theatre was evident for Gémier.
 Yet, he conceived of cinematographic interpretation as a potential means for modernising acting and actor training, as well as a means for artistic polyvalence and international collaboration."
+Firmin Gémier died of heart failure in 1933 in Paris.
+An ardent admirer of Shakespeare, at the time of his death he was in the process of adapting The Merchant of Venice to the cinema.
+As an homage, the Théâtre Firmin Gémier was founded in 1967 in Ville d'Antony in the region Île-de-France.

 French postcard by P, no. 94.